strapi/documentation/docs/user-docs/latest/content-manager/managing-relational-fields.md

 3. Repeat step 2 until all relevant entries have been chosen.

 ::: tip
 All selected entries are listed right below the drop-down list.
-Click on the name of an entry to be redirected to the edit view of the content-type the relational field originally belongs to.
+Click on the name of an entry to be redirected to the edit view of the relational field's content-type.
+Make sure you save your page first, to avoid losing your last modifications.
 :::

 To remove an entry, click on the remove button ![Minus icon](../assets/icons/minus.svg) in the selected entries list.